PahalSinghania/WebDev/calc/README.md

 # Calc

-**TODO: a Phoenix app for a caclulator that understands object presedence.**
+**a Phoenix app for a caclulator that understands object presedence.**

 ## Installation